Loading…

 Learning Objectives

-Evaluate the challenges of conducting clinical studies in the US and Europe within a fragmented regulatory landscape; Analyze specific clinical trial challenges at the intersection of IVDR and CTR; Explain key solutions proposed by COMBINE project recommendations and outlining forward-looking strategies for successful implementation.
+Evaluate the challenges of conducting clinical studies in the US and Europe within a fragmented regulatory landscape; Describe how to analyze specific clinical trial challenges at the intersection of IVDR and CTR; Explain key solutions proposed by COMBINE project recommendations and outlining forward-looking strategies for successful implementation.

 Chair